 The main objective of this subject is to develop design projects that are able to have a human approach to data and communication; to bring to reality projects that use data-science but also qualitative and ethnographic research methods that uncover people’s emotions, stories, and models of their world.

-Critical sessions of informal discussion on the outstanding and perfectible points of the Semester Projects with a guest professor and the codirectors of the MADD.
+Critical sessions of informal discussion on the outstanding and perfectible points of the Master Project with guests professors and the codirectors of the MADD.
 The critique considers the work in relation to the previously defined goals and objectives, and explores why decisions are made and how effective (or not) they are in the context of the project.

 Things don’t just happen; the information that we live surrounded by has been mediated and handpicked, it has context and purpose.
 We will study the design of information through a critical lens, with the certainty that it can be read in many ways and affects us in many others.
 Sociology, philosophy, and cultural analysis will help us shed some inquisitive light on a world made up of information.